 When will international travel return?
 A country-by-country guide to coronavirus recovery

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
+Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Editor’s note: This post was last updated on 5 September 2020, with new information.
+Editor’s note: This post was last updated on 12 November 2020, with new information.

 Like many other nations, Canada requires all visitors to undergo a mandatory 14-day quarantine upon arrival.
 It’s unclear when that might be lifted.

 Mexico began a slow regional opening on 29 June, and many coronavirus restrictions have been lifted.

 Mexico is one of the few countries that flung open its doors to Americans.
 At first, it was just beach destinations like Cancun, but now even Mexico City is welcoming back Americans.